NSindhe/react-boilerplate-with-route/README.md

 react version used in this project is ^17.0.2

 In this boilerplate you can see the react router implementation with the pages Home and About.
+You can add new pages to it and create new routes.

 ## Installation